Get insider access

 1.3 RGB

-VRR CONTROL
+VRR Control

 The VRR Control setting is designed to reduce VRR flicker.
 If you set it to 'On,' there's no visible flicker, as you can see here.
-However, when it's enabled the input lag increases to 4.9 ms at the maximum refresh rate, which is an extra 2.8 ms of lag.
+However, when enabled, the input lag increases to 4.9 ms at the maximum refresh rate, which is an extra 2.8 ms of lag.
 Additionally, there's a lot of stuttering when it's 'On.'

 10